 What kind of soil to use for coffee plants

 If you decide to grow coffee plants in soil, it needs to be permeable.
-Opt for a slightly acidic, nutrient and humus rich soil that contains a low amount of peat and can store water well without becoming waterlogged.
-For even better drainage, mix your coffee plant soil with 30% expanded clay or sand.
+Opt for a slightly acidic, nutrient and humus rich soil that contains a low amount of peat, such as our peat-free Plantura Organic Flower Compost, for instance.
+This has a high proportion of organic matter and can store water well without becoming waterlogged.
+For even better drainage, mix your coffee plant soil with 30 % expanded clay or sand.

 Tip: To keep the soil moist, cover it with a layer of mulch.
 This prevents water loss through evaporation.
 We recommend using a slightly acidic pine bark.